Stratio/cassandra-lucene-index/doc/documentation.rst

 John moves to Amsterdam in '2015/03/05' but he does not comunicate this to census bureau until '2015/06/29' because he need it to apply for taxes reduction.

-So, the system need to update last information from John,and insert the new.
+So, the system need to update last information from John, and insert the new.
 This is done with batch execution updating the transaction time end of previous data and inserting new.

 .. code-block:: sql